samaxes/samaxes.com/content/post/2008-04-20-htaccess-gzip-and-cache-your-site-for-faster-loading-and-bandwidth-saving.md

 </ins>

 Last week I changed my hosting provider from [Site5](http://www.site5.com/in.php?id=15543) to [NearlyFreeSpeech.NET](http://www.nearlyfreespeech.net/).
-<del datetime="2009-01-01T23:00:43+00:00">Despite the fact that the first one is faster than the second, </del>NFSN is a lot more cheaper (I only pay for what I really use).
+NFSN is a lot more cheaper (I only pay for what I really use).

 So in order to speed up my site and save bandwidth (the more I use the more I pay) I use `.htaccess` file to gzip my text based files and optimize cache HTTP headers.
 Although this site is powered by [Wordpress](http://wordpress.org/) which has some really [great plugins](http://ocaoimh.ie/wp-super-cache/) to optimize PHP output I wanted a more generic solution which can be applied to all PHP web applications.